CognitiveScale/cortex-fabric-examples/EndToEndExample/README.md

 Example: If you have a secret key called `awssecret` set in your project you can use it to create connections by Using `#SECURE.awssecret` as the value to one of the parameters in the Connections Object.
 Similary any secret key set such as `<secret_name>` can be used as `#SECURE.<secret_name>`.
 This needs to be updated in [config.py](config.py)

 #### Train Action:
-Cortex action to train and save model in Experiment.
+Sensa action to train and save model in Experiment.
-This is implemented as a background job (Cortex Action of type Job) that trains a model on specified connection.
+This is implemented as a background job (Sensa Action of type Job) that trains a model on specified connection.
 It uses the connection saved in the above step

-In the end trained model is saved with metadata in Cortex Experiments to fetch and run predictions later.
+In the end trained model is saved with metadata in Sensa Experiments to fetch and run predictions later.
 Every time we run this Job to train model, the model will be versioned and stored with its metadata.
 Later this metadata and version numbers will be used to select required model.

 #### Predict Action:
-This Action demonstrates fetching saved model from Cortex Experiment and running predictions on it.
+This Action demonstrates fetching saved model from Sensa Experiment and running predictions on it.
-For simplicity, this skill is loading the latest trained model in the Cortex Experiment(we can specify the `run_id` as well).
+For simplicity, this skill is loading the latest trained model in the Sensa Experiment(we can specify the `run_id` as well).
 In production environment, users can select a model at specific version or based on metadata saved.
 This will load and cache the model in memory for subsequent prediction invocation.